aws/aws-graviton-getting-started/c-c++.md

 ### Large-System Extensions (LSE)

-The Graviton2 and Graviton3(E) processors have support for the Large-System Extensions (LSE) which was first introduced in vArmv8.1.
+All Graviton processors after Graviton1 have support for the Large-System Extensions (LSE) which was first introduced in vArmv8.1.
 LSE provides low-cost atomic operations which can improve system throughput for CPU-to-CPU communication, locks, and mutexes.
 The improvement can be up to an order of magnitude when using LSE instead of